ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/executive.md

    - ✓ Documentation has been created for plugin interfaces, including detailed examples and guidelines for creating custom plugins
    - ✓ Testing has been enhanced with comprehensive tests for plugin validation, capability mixins, and plugin selection logic
    - ✓ Core Integration has been completed with file browser integration, file details view with metadata, and file preview component
+   - ✓ Plugin Priority System has been implemented to handle cases where multiple plugins support the same file type
+   - ✓ Plugin Dependency Resolution has been implemented to ensure dependencies are properly loaded
+   - ✓ Image File Interpreter has been implemented with EXIF metadata extraction and preview/thumbnail generation
-   - ⟳ Core Interpreters development is in progress
+   - ⟳ Additional Core Interpreters development is in progress
    - ⟳ UI Integration is planned for future implementation
    - ⟳ Advanced Features are planned for future implementation